Daniel Anrig

+Life

-Anrig was born in Walenstadt (Canton of St. Gallen), Switzerland.
+Anrig was born in Walenstadt (Canton of Saint Gallen), Switzerland.
 He is married and has four children.
 Anrig served as halberdier in the Swiss Guard between 1992 and 1994.
 He graduated in civil and ecclesiastical law from the University of Fribourg in 1999.

+In 2020, he was fined by the Zurich district court for threatening to kill himself, his ex-partner and their son.

+In 2024, Anrig was sentenced by a Swiss court to a conditional sentence of ten months and to a fine of 1,000 francs; where in November 2022 he had threatened a man with a running chainsaw.

+Career

 Anrig held the rank of a captain in the Swiss Army.

-He was head of criminal police in the canton of Glarus, from 2002 to 2006 when he became commanding general of the police body of the canton of Glarus.
-Since July 2015 Anrig has also been head of a section of the Zürich Airport corps of Kantonspolizei Zürich.
+He was head of criminal police in the canton of Glarus from 2002 to March 2006, when he became commanding general of police in the canton of Glarus.
 In 2003, Anrig was jointly responsible for a controversial raid by the Glarus cantonal police on human and drug trafficking in a home for asylum seekers.
-The investigating judge dropped the investigation into disproportionate action by the police following a complaint by Amnesty International because he did not see any behavior relevant to criminal law.
+Following a complaint by Amnesty International, the investigating judge dropped the investigation into disproportionate action by the police because no findings relevant to criminal law were made.
 However, Anrig had to bear part of the legal costs.

-In March 2006 he was promoted to commander of the canton police.
+On 19 August 2008, Anrig was appointed as the thirty-fourth Commandant of the Pontifical Swiss Guard by Pope Benedict XVI.

 The period between 2012 and 2014 was increasingly overshadowed by internal quarrels.
 In 2012, the head of the Vatican police, Domenico Giani, and not Anrig, was honored by the international Catholic association "Tu es petrus" for his services to the security of the pope.
-In the tribute, Giani was referred to as the "Guardian Angel of the Pope."
+In the tribute, Giani was referred to as the "Guardian Angel of the Pope".

-On December 2, 2014, Anrig was unexpectedly dismissed, which was discussed by numerous media.
-He ruled with an iron fist and lived in a luxury apartment.
-His military style irritated Pope Francis.
+On 2 December 2014, Anrig was unexpectedly dismissed.
+He was reported to rule with an iron fist and lived in a luxury apartment.
+His military style was alleged to irritate Pope Francis.
 The pope and ex-guards denied this.

-From 2015 to 2020, Anrig was head of the staff department, the smallest of the four departments, the airport police at the Zurich cantonal police.
-This employment was partly questioned critically.
+From July 2015 to 2020, Anrig was head of the Staff Department – the smallest of four departments – at the office of the Zurich cantonal police at Zürich Airport, which was questioned critically.